pcmueller/hang-in-there/README.md

 - Begin to understand the connection between HTML, CSS and JavaScript

 #### Learning Goals
-- Learning goals to develop a better understanding of learned concepts
+- Develop a better understanding of learned concepts
 - Work on teaching strategies to grow as a developer
 - Get more reps and add to toolbox and tying concepts together
 - Work on teamwork and remote collaboration skills